 If you are not sure where to begin, this order covers the highest-impact steps first:

-- •Confirm your business name, location, and description are complete in your platform settings.
-WordPress, Wix, and Squarespace all use these details to generate schema automatically.
+• Confirm your business name, location, and description are complete in your platform settings.
+WordPress, Wix, and Squarespace all use these details to generate Organization or LocalBusiness schema automatically.

-- •If you are on Squarespace: your robots.txt and basic schema are already handled by the platform.
-Focus on writing clear FAQ content directly on your pages.
+• If you are on Squarespace: your robots.txt and basic schema are already handled by the platform.
+For step-by-step service pages, use Settings > Advanced > Code Injection to add HowTo schema.

-- •Run a free Stackra scan to see your current GEO signal scores, which bots are allowed, what schema is detected, and whether your entity information is clear enough for AI tools to recognize you.
+• Audit your current GEO signals to see which bots are allowed, what schema is detected, and whether your entity information is clear enough for AI tools to recognize you.